DennisDean/SpectralTrainFig/README.md

 *Compute Coherence*.
 Select check box to compute coherence between each pair of analysis signals.
 Warning: the number of signal pair increases rapidly as the number of analysis signals grow.

 ### Technical Overview
 The functional component of the GUI is implemented as a single class, which builds on the data access classes developed as part of the [Data Access and Visaulization (DAVS) Tooklbox](https://github.com/DennisDean/DAVS-Toolbox).
-Ease of use, ability to integrate within the research environment and computational speed guided the development.
 Most of the key components are written as classes.
 In general, the clases structure used in development provide error checking and visual/numeric reporting cabilities.
 The class feautres allows for the rapid development of a lean GUI.
-The use of PowerPoint and Excel as the standard ouput file type was selected so that research assistants with little programming experience can pre-screen the large number of results.
-Nearly, all the reccomendations for writing fast MATLAB script files is used in the program.
-The current time to process a single subject is currently 1 to 10 seconds on a medium size work station.
+The use of PowerPoint and Excel as the standard ouput file type was selected so that research assistants with little programming experience can pre-screen large number of results.
+Many of the reccomendations for writing fast MATLAB script files are used in the program.
+The current time to process a single subject is currently 1 to 10 seconds on a medium size work station, depending on the number of outputs written to disk.

 #### MATLAB APP
 The MATLAB APP is a great way to get started with spectral analysis of sleep studies.
 Installing the APP version of SignalRasterView is a quick way to review an EDF's content and to determine the signal labels.
 See the release section for the MATLAB App and sample data.

 #### Requirements
 The memory and hard disk requirements are dependent on the size and number of sleep studies to be analyzed.
 The program can run on a laptop with 8 Gb of RAM.
 The preferred configurtion for a large number of studies is 16-32 Gb of RAM.
+Similarly, the required disk space is dependent on the number of signals process, the number files selected and the number of ouputs generated by the program.

 #### Acknowledgments
 SpectralTrainFig uses several utilities available from the MATLAB file exchange area including: